jedinym/sqc-text/main.typ

 #pagebreak()
 = Deployment
-To deploy the main instance of SQC, we chose the Rancher Kubernetes distribution provided by _MetaCentrum_
+To deploy the main instance of SQC, we chose the Rancher Kubernetes distribution provided by MetaCentrum
 #footnote[https://rancher.cloud.e-infra.cz].
 Since we had already decided to
 utilize containerization and needed simple scaling, Kubernetes was the obvious choice.

-In this chapter we first explore the array of objects used to deploy SQC to Kubernetes, and then we describe how the process of deployment is automated using _Ansible_.
+In this section we first explore the array of objects used to deploy SQC to Kubernetes, and then we describe how the process of deployment is automated using _Ansible_.

-== Kubernetes project setup
+== _Kubernetes_ project setup
 To deploy SQC to a Kubernetes project, we take advantage of various Kubernetes objects.